BicaDoru/google-translate/README.md

 # Google-Translate
-The client connects, to the server, the server is asking for a word and a language, and the client provides them by the model [word lang]
+The client connects, to the server, the server is asking for a word and a language, and the client provides them by the model [word lang].
+Uses threading to handle multiple users at a time.